MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 For more general information about table compression in SQL Server, see [Data Compression](/sql/relational-databases/data-compression/data-compression).
 For guidance on strategy, capacity planning, and best practices for data compression, see [Data Compression: Strategy, Capacity Planning, and Best Practices](/previous-versions/sql/sql-server-2008/dd894051(v=sql.100)).

-## Default SQL constraints to columns
+## Default SQL constraints

-To add a default constraint to a column, use the following statement:
+To add a default constraint to a field (column), use the following SQL statement:

 ```sql
 ALTER TABLE ADD CONSTRAINT constraint_name DEFAULT default_value FOR field_name
 ```

-The naming of the default constraint isn't important, as long as they don't clash.
+The name of the default constraint isn't important, as long as it isn't used by other columns in the table.

 ### Default constraint value